Questions from Voin de Voin:

-Art is the sphere where you can affect the available sensibilities, forms of thought and experiences in a certain environment, you can change the conditions of possibilities.
-There is a lot of art that breaks its own conventions, art that changes the idea about what art can be.
-This meta, transcendent operations are valuable in themselves, because they can be transferred to other domains as general capacities of seeing and acting beyond the conditions, possibilities, certainties of a given environment.
-These meta-capacities seem to be clearly missing in our times when everything must change, but the only idea that we seem to have is to increase the dystopian elements of our reality.
-Nothing truly different in thinking and practice seems to be possible.
-There is no outside, no exit because we don't have the meta-capacities, the practices for seeing and acting beyond the default axioms, certainties that compose our world.
-Now this is even more so because it is becoming a crime to think and move outside the official perspective.
-But good art always operates outside the official perspective.
+Art can affect the available sensibilities, forms of thought and experiences in a certain environment, it can change the conditions of possibilities.
+There is a lot of art that breaks its own conventions, art that changes the idea of what art can be.
+These meta, transcendent operations are valuable in themselves, because they can be transferred to other domains as general capacities of seeing and acting beyond the conditions, possibilities, certainties of a given environment.
+And these meta-capacities seem to be clearly missing in our times when everything must change, but the only idea that we seem to have is to increase the dystopian elements of our reality.
+Nothing truly different in thinking and practice seems to be possible, we don't have the meta-capacities, the practices for seeing and acting beyond the default certainties that compose our world.
+Now this is even more so because it is becoming a crime to think and move outside the main perspective.
+But good art always operates outside the main perspective.

 Questions from Viktoria Draganova:

 -Do you understand your practice also as a spacial practice?
 How far your projects or interventions mean to transform the space where there are taking place, and in which way?
 Tell us also more specifically about ARTWORK and how it appear in the space of Swimming Pool.